 In Granville we have two restaurants.
 Just across the street from the Mercantile is the Ben Sutton store, and there—from Wednesday to Saturday—you can get breakfast and lunch, coffee and ice cream.
-They also carry some interesting knick-knacks—everything from my books to Stetson hats.
+They also carry some interesting knick-knacks—an eclectic mix.
 On Saturday nights there’s almost always a catered supper available (very popular, so book in advance), usually with some great bluegrass, country, or gospel music.
 More information and a list of upcoming events is available from Historic Granville.
 By the way, the Sutton store is not to be missed, an interesting old building that has earned its spot on the National Register of Historic Places.

 Our other option is the restaurant at Wildwood Resort, just a mile away from downtown.
 Wildwood has fantastic burgers, BBQ and more, with a full bar and indoor and outdoor seating.
 You can often catch some great music over there, as well.
 Operating dates and times (and a menu) are online at Wildwood Resort.

 There are two bedrooms at the Mercantile.
 Both have queen beds, and each bedroom has its own bathroom.
 The bathrooms are on the smaller side, due to the architecture required in the century-old building, but with full-sized tub-shower combinations.
 There’s also a half bath in the Great Room.
 And of course, you’ll have what you want most: clean sheets, covers laundered with each stay, and soft towels.